Sunday May 27, 2012

 • Fewer complications than other weight loss surgery procedures

-Possible Complications of Laparoscopic Adjustable Gastric Banding
+Possible Complications of Gastric Banding

 Laparoscopic Adjustable Gastric Banding is a relatively safe type of weight loss surgery, but as with all surgery, it is necessary to consider the potential risks, complications, and side effects.